-In the current year, financing activities provided cash of \$8.5 million as a result of stock option exercises and employee stock plan purchases.
-In the prior year, net cash used in financing activities was \$120.7 million as a result of share repurchases of \$198.0 million partially offset by stock option exercises resulting from our higher stock price last year.
+In the current year, financing activities provided cash of \$16.3 million as a result of stock option exercises and employee stock plan purchases.
+In the prior year, net cash used in financing activities was \$198.6 million.
+This was the result of share repurchases of \$367.1 million in the first 9 periods of 2007, partially offset by stock option exercises resulting from the Company's higher stock price last year and increased borrowings on the revolving credit facility to fund share repurchases.

-On February 20, 2008, we entered into a five-year \$550.0 million Credit Agreement (the Agreement).
+On February 20, 2008, we entered into a five-year \$550.0 million unsecured Credit Agreement (the Agreement).
 The Agreement provides for a \$300.0 million revolving line of credit, including up to \$150.0 million in available letters of credit, and a \$250.0 million term loan.
 The interest rate on the facility will be based, at our option, on a LIBOR rate, plus a margin, or an alternate base rate, plus a margin.
 The revolving line of credit also bears a facilities fee, calculated as a percentage, as defined, of the amount available under the line of credit, payable quarterly.
 The term loan is due and payable in full at the five year maturity date of the Agreement.
 The Agreement also bears an administrative fee payable annually.
 The Agreement, among other things, requires the maintenance of certain specified financial ratios, restricts the payment of certain distributions and prohibits the incurrence of certain new indebtedness.
-Our March 2004, \$450.0 million unsecured revolving credit facility was terminated concurrent with entering into the Agreement.
+Our March 2004 \$450.0 million unsecured revolving credit facility was terminated concurrent with entering into the Agreement.

-At August 2, 2008, our long-term borrowings were \$268.0 million, our capital lease commitments were \$0.7 million and we had \$300.0 million available on our revolving credit portion of the Agreement.
-We also have \$125.0 million and \$50.0 million Letter of Credit Reimbursement and Security Agreements, under which approximately \$135.0 million was committed to letters of credit issued for routine purchases of imported merchandise as of August 2, 2008.
+At November 1, 2008, our long-term borrowings were \$267.6 million, our capital lease commitments were \$0.6 million and we had \$300.0 million available on the revolving credit portion of the Agreement.
+We also have \$125.0 million and \$50.0 million Letter of Credit Reimbursement and Security Agreements, under which approximately \$96.2 million was committed to letters of credit issued for routine purchases of imported merchandise as of November 1, 2008.

-We had no share repurchases during the 13 weeks ended August 2, 2008.
-As of August 2, 2008, we had approximately \$453.7 million remaining under Board approved repurchase authorizations.
+We had no share repurchases during the 13 and 39 weeks ended November 1, 2008.
+As of November 1, 2008, we had approximately \$453.7 million remaining under Board approved repurchase authorizations.